mylk/tools/README.md

 - proxy-finder.sh
   Finds and tests anonymous proxies on a given IP address range.

+- revolut-has.sh
+  Checks if the given ticker exists in Revolut stocks.

 - rip-stream.sh
   Rips an online radio stream